robertdavidwest/unix-toolz/README.md

         export PATH="/home/rwest/github/unix-toolz:$PATH"

+* then do: `$chmod +x filename` on all commands that will be used form the library:

+        $ chmod +x preview-s3-csv
+        $ chmod +x preview-s3-logs

 * then run `source ~/.bashrc` to update the terminal
-* now your system will know the command `preview-s3-file`
+* now your system will know the command `preview-s3-logs`
 * for example. given the currenr config setup.
 The follow command will preview the loggged traceback for the lds transform process:

-        $ preview-s3-file transform-lds-reruns
+        $ preview-s3-logs transform-lds-reruns

 and thats it!